grindSunday/NFLTeamStadiums/README.md

 # NFLTeamStadiums
-A simple python class that scrapes Wikipedia for NFL stadium data and provides methods for easy access
+A simple python class that scrapes Wikipedia for NFL stadium data and provides methods for easy access.
+By default, this class will try to utilize cached data and will only scrape from wikipedia if there is no cached data.

+For example:
+First Run - No cache available, will scrape Wikipedia data and build cache Second Run - Will utilize cache (no connection to Wikipedia is necessary)

+Stadium data is fairly static, but to update the cache, see the documentation below.

 ## Pre-requisites
 - [BeautifulSoup4](https://pypi.org/project/beautifulsoup4/): `pip install beautifulsoup4`